pierre-rouleau/pel/README.rst

 *Notes*:

 ..
+[1] The instructions for installing PEL are located inside section 2 of `PEL manual`_.
+       The manual is large and some browser do not always move to the right location.
+..
+[2] The instructions for updating PEL are located inside section 3 of `PEL
+       manual`_.
+       The manual is large and some browser do not always move to the right location.
-[1] An external package may have dependencies.
+..
+[3] An external package may have dependencies.
 The dependencies are also
        installed.
 PEL currently provides access to over 190 top-level packages.
 The actual number of packages is larger when counting their dependencies.

 ..
-[2] **Quick initialization**: On my system with 182 packages with benchmark-init on I get 0.3 to 0.4 seconds
+[4] **Quick initialization**: On my system with 182 packages with benchmark-init on I get 0.3 to 0.4 seconds
        on a 2014 iMac running macOS Mojave in terminal mode and 0.6 seconds in graphics mode, and get similar times on Linux running inside VMs.
 I can reduce this further by reducing the number of features supported by